 Check waiting periods, breed-specific exclusions and pre-existing condition rules, which vary by company.
 These details determine coverage value, especially when you're managing multiple pets with different health risks.

-Multi-pet insurance rates and discounts change annually, so compare your renewal rates against current options.
+Multi-pet insurance rates and discounts change annually, so compare your premium against current options before renewing your coverage.
 Last year's cheapest pet insurance might not be this year's winner, especially as your pets age and become riskier to insure.
+You can also check if you qualify for pet insurance low-income programs in your state for additional coverage.

 Best Multi-Pet Insurance: Bottom Line

 Lemonade is MoneyGeek’s top pick for the best overall multi-pet insurance.
-It also provides the cheapest premiums for dogs at $39 monthly, while Pumpkin is the most affordable option for cats, with monthly rates as low as $15.
-Finding the right balance between cost and coverage for multiple pet insurance requires comparing quotes, understanding discount structures and considering each pet's needs.
+It offers the most affordable premiums for dogs at $39 per month, while Pumpkin is the most affordable option for cats, with monthly rates as low as $15.

 Best Pet Insurance for Multiple Pets: FAQ